Tai Chi is an ancient and powerful Chinese martial art that originated nearly 1,000 years ago.

 Active meditation is an integral part of Tai Chi.

-Stress causes constriction of blood vessels in the body and has been attributed to high blood pressure and other health maladies.
+constriction of blood vessels in the body and has been attributed to high blood pressure and other

 That is why mediation and health benefits go hand-in-hand.